shuckster/statebot-sh/examples/rerun/README.md

 ## NPM specificity

-To determine the uniqueness of a failure the output is stripped of things that usually change between runs, such as timestamp and durations.
+To determine the uniqueness of a failure the output is stripped of things that usually change between runs, such as timestamps and durations.

-This "stripping" targets NPM specifically, so all lines prefixed with `npm ERR!` will be removed, and timing information in parentheses will be lopped-off the end of lines, so `3 passing (1m)` becomes `3 passing`.
+This "stripping" targets NPM specifically, so lines prefixed with `npm ERR!` will be removed, and timing information in parentheses will be lopped-off the end of lines. `3 passing (1m)` becomes `3 passing`, and so on.

 After this, the output is hashed using `md5sum`, and this hash is used to identify unique failures.